Port of Kołobrzeg

 A lighthouse stands on "Fort Ujście"; it was built after the World War II.
 The old lighthouse was standing ~20 meters closer to sea.
 When Germans were evacuating from Kołobrzeg, they destroyed the old lighthouse because it was a strategic point for allies.

-In 2006, cargo traffic in the seaport equaled 157,600 tons.
+In 2023, cargo traffic in the seaport equaled 277,800 tons.

-In 2006, 18,972 passengers arrived at the port and 18,996 passengers departed in international traffic.
+In 2022, the port recorded 290,000 passengers.